hl7au/draft-diagnostic-orders/input/pagecontent/workflow.md

 ### Undirected Order

-In an undirectoed order, no `Task.owner` is assigned at the time of order creation.
+In an undirected order, no `Task.owner` is assigned at the time of order creation.
 Instead, the Task is assigned to the provider scanning the barcode.

 {% include img.html img="Flow-undirected.png" caption="Workflow of an Undirected Diagnostic Order" %}